LearnFL/demo-DataScience/README.md

 # DEMO OF DATA SCIENCE RELATED JOBS

 ### Purpose
-To demonstrate professional skills.
+To demonstrate DataScience skills.
 [Visit author's website.](https://www.dennisrotnov.com)

 #### All proprietary data has been removed and modifications have been made to simulate original project.
 | File | DESCRIPTION |